botswana-harvard/edc-call/README.md

 Features
 --------
-- Produce a work list that contains all participants.
+- Produce a work list that to manage participants.
-- Maintain a call list of participants that need to be contacted.
+- Maintain a followup list to manage the contacting of participants.